 Learn more - Beetles Project Home

-A unique feature of PAWS non-residential program - schools rotate to a different field site each day: Oregon Garden, Ankeny Wildlife Refuge, Minto Brown Park and Wallace House Park, all within a convenience distance from Salem/Keizer school district.
+The Oregon Garden, Ankeny Wildlife Refuge, Minto Brown Park and Wallace House Park, all within a convenient distance from the Salem-Keizer School District.
 Common concepts and nature observations connect all field sites.
 Each site is staffed with PAWS instructors who have years of experience in both content and instruction.

 To prepare students, PAWS instructors lead a one‑hour classroom lesson to help students gain the essential academic knowledge for outdoor school.
 After the field experience, we’re available to assist with follow‑up projects students choose to explore.
 In addition, four pre‑teaching modules are available for teachers to use in the classroom to further enrich learning.